Chinese sausage

+Chinese sausages are many different types of sausages with ties to China, the Sinosphere or the Chinese diaspora.

 Varieties

 There is a choice of fatty or lean sausages.
 There are different kinds ranging from those made using fresh pork to those made using pig livers, duck livers and even turkey livers.
 Usually a sausage made with liver will be darker in color than one made without liver.
 Recently, there have even been countries producing chicken Chinese sausages.
 Traditionally they are classified into two main types.
 It is sometimes rolled and steamed in dim sum.